MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 ## How do I fit into this?

 My involvement in our software developers graduate programme has evolved with time.
 It started as me being a part time volunteer that wanted to improve the experience for a specific participant.
-With time it's evolved to be a fulltime role where I look after the programme across three cities with about 30 participants at any one time.
+With time it's evolved to be a full-time role where I look after the programme across three cities with about 30 participants at any one time.
 In this post I would like to share some of the insights I've gained over the last few years around how to run a graduate programme for software developers better as well as the lessons we've learned on this journey.

 ## Why do we have a graduate programme